joelr/developer.everydayhero.com/content/invitations.md

 * TOC
 {:toc}

-## Create Invitations
+## Create Individual Page Invitation

-Because of the nature of invitations this is a bulk commit resource which means that passing several recipients will create several invitations.
+Send an invitation to create an individual supporter page to an email address.

-    POST /invitations
+    POST /individual-pages/invitations

 ### Visibility